papercast-dev/papercast/docs/source/modules/pipelines.md

 :maxdepth: 1
 ```

-Papercast pipelines are a way to chain together a series of collectors, processors, and publishers.
+Papercast pipelines are a way to chain together a series of subscribers, processors, and publishers.

 Processors accept document identifiers and return Productions.